Reconstructing Point Sets from Distance Distributions: Experimental Results

 In order to test how the two approaches are holding up against large-scale problems, we then uniformly sample $N=100$ points from the interval $[0,1]$ as before, with the minimum pairwise distance set to $d_{\min}=1e^{-4}$ and the maximum pairwise distance set to $d_{\max}=1$.
 The distance measurement $d_k$ is also corrupted with white Gaussian noise $w\sim\mathcal{N}(0,\xi^2)$, where $\xi\in\{0,1e^{-5}, 3e^{-5}, 5e^{-5}, 7e^{-5}, 9e^{-5}\}$.
-The quantization step is set to $\Delta l=1e^{-5}$, creating $M=\frac{L}{\Delta l}=1e^5$ possible locations for the $100$ points.
+The quantization step is set to $\lambda=1e^{-5}$, creating $M=\frac{L}{\lambda}=1e^5$ possible locations for the $100$ points.

-For the proposed approach, the standard deviation $\sigma$ in the noise model is tuned in the interval $\sigma\in(0,d_{\min}=1e^{-4})$.
-For the backtracking approach, the tolerance threshold $\tau_d$ is chosen to be $\tau_d=5\sigma_{\max}=5e^{-4}$.
-Since $N$ and $M$ are much larger in this case, we are not able to perform an exhaustive search for comparison here.
-The recovery results when $N=100$ are shown in Fig. \ref{fig:tp_compare}.
+For the distance distribution matching approach, the standard deviation $\sigma$ in the noise model is tuned in the interval $\sigma\in[0,d_{\min}=1e^{-4}]$, the runtime is about 30 minutes for each noise level in a random trial.
+For the backtracking approach, the tolerance threshold $\tau_d$ is chosen to be $\tau_d=5\sigma_{\max}=5e^{-4}$, the runtime is about 0.2s for each noise level in a random trial.
+Since $N$ and especially $M$ are much larger in this case, we are not able to perform an exhaustive search for comparison here.
+The recovery results across $100$ random trials when $N=100$ are shown in Fig. \ref{fig:tp_compare}.
 We can see that the proposed approach is more robust and has greater advantage over the backtracking approach for large-scale problems.
-When the noise level is high, the backtracking approach is not able to produce solutions, whereas the proposed approach can still produce partially correct solutions.
+When the noise level is high, the backtracking approach is not able to produce solutions, the proposed approach does not break down completely and recovers some of the points correctly.